arnaudeveloper/msp430-HM10/README.md

 ## 2. How to establish connection between two or more dispositives

-_"The connection always will be point-to-point, so you could connect to every module, but not at the same time or send a broadcast meassage."_
+> _The connection always will be point-to-point, so you could connect to every module, but not at the same time or send a broadcast meassage._

 <a name="3"/>